Suspect arrested in murders of man, nanny found dead at suburban New Jersey home

 MAPLEWOOD, New Jersey (WABC) -- Police have made an arrest in the killings of a man and a live-in nanny who worked with his family in New Jersey.

-The woman, 26-year-old Karen Bermudez-Rodriguez of Maplewood, was found lying in the street and was pronounced dead at Beth Israel Medical Center.
+Officials said she had been stabbed but made it out of the home before she collapsed in the street with her hands bound.
+She was later pronounced dead at Beth Israel Medical Center.

+Officers then found the body of 40-year-old David Kimowitz fatally stabbed inside a home nearby.
+The AP reports Kimowitz owned The Stand Restaurant and Comedy Club in New York's Union Square.

+Comedian Rich Vos posted that Kimowitz was a "great guy and friend."
+Aaron Berg wrote Kimowitz was "essential to New York."
+Paul Virzi said it was "just sickening."

+Kimowitz's wife and children were not home.
+The family had moved to Maplewood about a year and a half ago.

-After an investigation by the Essex County Prosecutor's Homicide Task Force and the Maplewood Police Department, 27-year-old Joseph Porter was charged in connection with the deaths.
+After an investigation by the Essex County Prosecutor's Homicide Task Force and the Maplewood Police Department, Porter, 27, was charged in connection with the deaths.

+Authorities said he had been dating Bermudez-Rodriguez, who was employed as an au pair for the Kimowitz family.

+Text messages between the suspect and Bermudez-Rodriguez show she was trying to break up with him.
+Officials said he had keys to the house and she wanted them back.

+Authorities say the suspect tried to flee to Mexico but was detained at Newark Airport.

+Other nannies and au pairs in the area gathered over the weekend to remember Bermudez-Rodriguez and take a stand against violence and hatred toward women.

-Porter is charged with murder, possession of a weapon, possession of a weapon for an unlawful purpose and criminal restraint.
+Porter is charged with two counts of murder, possession of a weapon, possession of a weapon for an unlawful purpose and criminal restraint.
 He is being held in the Essex County Correctional Facility.

+A memorial service for Bermudez-Rodriguez will be held at Morrow Church on Wednesday at 7 p.m.
+A funeral for Kimowitz will be held at Bernheim Apter Kreitzman Suburban Funeral Chapel on Wednesday at 1 p.m.

 ----------